matthewadebayo-del/Emergent-Virtual-Tryon/README.md

 - Python 3.8+ with pip and virtual environment support
 - Node.js 16+ with yarn package manager
 - MongoDB (for production) or in-memory database (for development)
-- OpenAI API key for virtual try-on functionality
+- FASHN API key for virtual try-on functionality

 ## 🏃♂️ Quick Start